lastcoolnameleft/azure-node-docker-paas/readme.md

   button OK Great!
 ```
 Any changes to Pug views are picked up without needing to restart Node, so just refresh the browser.
 How much you want to personalize and tweak it from here is up to you.
-If you know CSS then some quick edits to ***public/stylesheets/style.css*** can make things less of an eyesore.
+If you know CSS then some quick edits to ***public/stylesheets/style.css*** can make things much less of an eyesore.

-Once you you're happy move on to the next step, press `Ctrl+C` in your VS Code terminal to stop Node from running.
+Once you're happy to move on to the next step, press `Ctrl+C` in your VS Code terminal to stop Node from running.

 ## 2. Containerize the app
 Now we'll add Docker support to the app to containerize it.
-The Docker extension for VS Code makes this super easy.
+The Docker extension for VS Code makes this super easy:
-* Press `Ctrl+Shift+P` then type "docker"
+* Press `Ctrl+Shift+P` then type *"docker"*
-* Select 'Add docker files to workspace'
+* Select **'Add docker files to workspace'**
-* Choose 'Node.js' for application platform
+* Choose **'Node.js'** for application platform
-* Choose '3000' for the port (no quotes)
+* Choose **'3000'** for the port (no quotes)

 This will add three files to your project, the two compose YAML files we can ignore.
 The **Dockerfile** is what we're interested in.
 We don't need to make any changes but if you're unfamiliar with Docker, it's worth opening and looking at, if you've created Docker images before, then move on.
-Some explanation of the **DockerFile**:
+Here is some high level explanation of what the **Dockerfile** is doing:
-- Since, a Docker image is nothing but a series of layers built on top of each other, you nearly always start from a base image.
-The `FROM` command sets the base image, here we're using an image pre-built with Node.js.
+- Since, a Docker image is nothing but a series of layers built on top of each other, you always start from a base image.
+The `FROM` command sets this base image, here we're using an image pre-built with Node.js.
 This is an official image published by the Node foundation and [hosted on Dockerhub](https://hub.docker.com/_/node/).
 - The series of `COPY` and `RUN` commands go about running the `npm install` just as we did earlier and also copying in your app source into the image.
-- The `EXPOSE` command is a hint which ports your application and will be listening on and need to be mapped out to the container when it runs.
+- The `EXPOSE` command is a hint which ports your application and will be listening on, and need to be mapped out to the container when it runs.
 - The last `CMD` part is what starts the app up, just as we did with `npm start`.